Green pufferfish: Description

 The green pufferfish grows up to a total length (TL) of 17 cm, with a white underbelly and a metallic yellow or green top covered in black spots, bulging eyes which are metallic blue colour, and a very thick and broad forehead.
 Its body usually has a leathery texture, but green pufferfish grown in captivity tend to have smoother skin.
 Its flesh contains a virulent toxin, and should not be eaten.

-Behavior

-This fish is generally peaceful, but becomes more aggressive as it ages.
-The green pufferfish is able to scare off predators by inflating its body with both water and air, more than doubling in size.
-Most pufferfish have spines, as well, and these generally help ward off predators.